skeept/dotvim/notused_plugins/Infrequent/ale/README.md

 If you are interested in the general direction of the project, check out the [wiki home page](https://github.com/w0rp/ale/wiki).
 The wiki includes a Roadmap for the future, and more.

+If you'd liked to discuss the project more directly, check out the `#vim-ale` channel on Freenode.
+Web chat is available [here](https://webchat.freenode.net/?channels=vim-ale).

 <a name="faq"></a>